elvindesouza/elvindesouza.github.io/src/security/networking/dns.md

 # Domain Name System

+**NOTES**

+1. Domain names were created to convert the numeric IP address to a simple recognizable name
+2. Fully qualified domain names are much easier for people to remember than an IP address

+**/NOTES**

 <!-- TODO dnsenum -->

 - communicate with others on the internet without needing to remember their IP addresses